apache/airflow/docs/apache-airflow-providers/howto/create-update-providers.rst

 ----------------------------------------

 This document gathers the necessary steps to create a new community provider and also guidelines for updating the existing ones.
-You should be aware that providers may have distinct distinctions that may not be covered in this guide.
+You should be aware that providers may have distinctions that may not be covered in this guide.
 The sequence described was designed to meet the most linear flow possible in order to develop a new provider.